GiancarloCode/form_bloc/README.md

 Easy Form State Management using BLoC pattern - Create Beautiful Forms in Flutter.
-The easiest way to Prefill, Async Validation, Update Form Fields, and Show Progress, Failures, Successes or Navigate by Reacting to the Form State.
+The easiest way to Prefill, Dynamic fields, Async Validation, Update Form Fields, and Show Progress, Failures, Successes or Navigate by Reacting to the Form State.

 | Package                                                                            | Pub                                                                                                    |
 | ---------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |